sfigg/commercialization-public/docset/manufacture/sxs/windows-10-deployment-for-oems.md

 For more information about creating a recovery image, see [Bare metal reset/recovery: create recovery media while deploying new devices](https://msdn.microsoft.com/library/windows/hardware/dn946570.aspx).

-### Option 2: Create Recovery Media from Base Windows 10 OPK
+### Option 2: Create recovery media from the base Windows 10 OPK

 **OPTION DECISION:** Choose **Option 2** to create the recovery media from scratch by using the base Windows 10 OPK.